moigonzalez/parrotify-cli/README.md

   Options:

     -V, --version             output the version number
-    -b --base [base]                    Base parrot to use -o --overlay [overlay]              Image to place on top of the parrot -d --delay [delay]                  How hard does the parrot party?
+    -b --base [base]          Base parrot to use
+    -o --overlay [overlay]    Image to place on top of the parrot -p --position [position]  Position of the overlay (face, hand or hat) -d --delay [delay]        How hard does the parrot party?
     -h, --help                output usage information

 ```